kimdoh/id_proto/week2/block.md

 </html>
 ```

-In order to introduce spacing, we will need to use either CSS or `<p>` tags.
+In order to introduce spacing, we will need to use CSS.

+The `<h#>` and `<p>` tags are *block-level* elements.
+They define a rectangle of space around themselves that takes up 100% of the width of their parent element, which is in this case the `<body>` of the html document.
+As a result, each block level element makes a new vertical place for itself on the page.

+Another set of useful *block-level* elements are the list elements.

 ```
 <html>